MuratovAS/grapheneos-magisk/README.md

 How it works:
 - Generate certificates (first run)
 - Download the latest `OTA ROM` for the given device ID (scheduled)
-- Download the latest version of Magisk
+- Download the latest version Magisk
 - Patching `rom`
 - Extract `img`
 - Publication